Call Us for a Free Consultation

 Mr. Gallo represents clients throughout Clark County on misdemeanor and felony crimes in state court.
 In many of these cases, the client benefits from having an attorney at the earliest stages of the case or before a warrant is even issued.
 He can represent clients at bail or bond hearings that take place immediately after the arrest.
 The attorney can represent the client at first appearance and argue for a bail or bond amount that is substantially lower than the amount set in the standard bail schedule for the Las Vegas Township Justice Court.

-At the Gallo Law Office, we know that hiring an experienced criminal defense attorney during the earliest stages of the case often helps us save our clients from the time, money and the frustration that normally accompanies the arrest.
+At the Gallo Criminal Defense Las Vegas, we know that hiring an experienced criminal defense attorney during the earliest stages of the case often helps us save our clients from the time, money and the frustration that normally accompanies the arrest.
 In many cases, an experienced attorney can help you obtain a substantially lower bond or bail amount.
 The attorney can also negotiate or arrange the terms of your surrender on the warrant so that it occurs safely and so that you can be released from custody as quickly as possible.

 Bail Hearings in Las Vegas, Nevada